briandrum/codes.forchagrin.com/_chapters/chapter-751-topsoil-removal.md

-operation, the area affected shall be regraded to contours and grades as natural and level as possible, so as to remove all abrupt breaks or banks, piles or mounds in the topography, and the affected area shall be reseeded at the applicant’s expense with rye grass or its equivalent at the rate of twenty-five pounds per acre, or sweet clover or its equivalent at the rate of twelve pounds per acre.
+operation, the area affected shall be regraded to contours and grades as natural and level as possible, so as to remove all abrupt breaks or banks, piles or mounds in the topography, and the affected area shall be reseeded at the applicant's expense with rye grass or its equivalent at the rate of twenty-five pounds per acre, or sweet clover or its equivalent at the rate of twelve pounds per acre.
 (Ord.
 1956-381.
 Passed 8-13-56.)